juliogomez/docker_cheatsheet/README.md

 ## 7. Docker Swarm

 Swarm is Docker's orchestrator for containers, and it is composed by two types of nodes: managers and workers.
-For this example let's create 2 VMs with VirtualBox in your local environment:
+For this example let's create 2 VMs with VirtualBox to work as nodes in your local environment:

     docker-machine create --driver virtualbox myvm1
     docker-machine create --driver virtualbox myvm2